Mossman1215/mountainmoss/content/post/terraform-infra.md

 draft: false
 ---

-* So I was wrong
+## So I was wrong

-To remove the public bucket alert I have updated my blog infrastructure.
+To remove the public buket alert I have updated my blog infrastructure.
 Using code I intended to use for static publishing for a CMS tool.
 <https://github.com/Mossman1215/mountainmoss-tf>
 This uses a cloudfront distribution to control access and the s3 only allows the cloudfront identity to fetch content.